1416-NOC

 % Employed Full Time

-Work in this occupation is typically performed in a structured environment, such as an office.
+Work in this occupation is typically performed in a structured environment, such as an office, with time also spent in courtrooms.

 Career Pathways

-Promotion to supervisory or court officer positions is possible with experience.
+Progression to supervisory or senior court service positions is possible with experience.

 Occupational Interests